"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 "The floor?"
 I sniggered.

-"We go way back."
+"Well, we go way back."
 She answered snappishly.

 Coach Clapp called us together and called roll.
 When he came to my name, he glanced suspiciously at me, no doubt expecting a delinquent.
 When he saw my musculature, he blinked in surprise.